-Over the years, it’s become quite clear that one of the main things that clients care about when seeking advice about insurance is the cost.
+When it comes to making decisions about insurance, it’s natural that one of the main considerations for clients when seeking advice about it – is the cost.

-Buying insurance online or choosing the default options from you bank might seem like a straightforward way to choose your cover, but those methods also bypass so many options which effect how, when and whether a claim is paid out.
+Buying insurance online or choosing the ‘default’ options from you bank might seem like a straightforward way to choose your cover, but these methods bypass many options which effect how, when and if a claim is paid out.

-Getting the personal service of an expert insurance adviser provides wider options for both costs and coverage to suit individuals’ lifestyles, family setups and incomes.
+Getting the personal service of an expert insurance adviser provides wider options for the cost of cover to suit individuals’ lifestyles, family setups and incomes.

 So, when you’re considering the cost of personal insurance, here are my four key rules: